Gary Caldwell: Chesterfield

 In 2017, he was appointed manager of League One club Chesterfield on a one-year rolling contract, following the dismissal of Danny Wilson.
 He was unable to prevent the club being relegated, and was sacked on 16 September after a bad start to the 2017–18 EFL League Two season.

 Partick Thistle

 Caldwell was appointed manager of Scottish Championship club Partick Thistle in October 2018.
 Thistle avoided relegation at the end of the 2018–19 season, but Caldwell was sacked in September 2019 as the club sat second-bottom of the 2019–20 Scottish Championship table.

 In 2021 Caldwell was named interim manager of Newcastle United's U23s team.
 Later that year he joined Manchester City in a role overseeing their players loaned to other clubs.
 Caldwell re-joined Hibernian as their assistant manager in December 2021, working alongside Shaun Maloney.
 They were sacked in April 2022, following a Scottish Cup semi-final defeat to Hearts.

 Exeter City

 On 24 October 2022, Caldwell was appointed manager of League One club Exeter City.
 Exeter finished the 2022–23 season in 14th place in League One.

+Return to Wigan Athletic

+On 16 February 2026, Caldwell departed Exeter City, returning to Wigan Athletic as head coach.